• 0

 Even the best equipment requires care.
 Clean your machine regularly, check the condition of your abrasives and replace worn items in time.
 This guarantees optimal performance and durability.

-Which machine is suitable for natural stone?
+Which grinding machine is suitable for natural stone?

 Which grit should I use?

-Can I grind by hand?
+Can I grind stone by hand?

-How do I care for my machine?
+How do I maintain my grinding machine?

-How do I find the right accessories?
+How do I choose the right accessories?

 How long does a grinding disc last?

-Can I use wet and dry grinding methods together?
+Can I combine wet and dry grinding?

-Which abrasives are best for marble?
+Which grinding tools are best for marble?

 What does grit mean?